codee-com/open-catalog/Checks/PWR012/README.md

 Pass only used fields from derived data types as parameters to promote data hiding.

+### Actions

+Pass the used fields as separate parameters instead of the whole derived type.

 ### Relevance

 Derived data types (such as structs in C) are convenient constructs to group and